MukhlasAdib/pystream-pipeline/docs/source/usage.rst

         def cleanup(self) -> None:
             print("Stage is clean!")

-Note that it will print out "Stage is clean!" when you invoke ``cleanup`` method of your pipeline (explained later).
+Note that it will print out "Stage is clean!" when you invoke ``cleanup`` method of your pipeline.
 In functional form, you can just use ``DummyStage()`` as your callable function, or you can make it a function like::

     def dummy_stage(data: int) -> int: